vviguie/hugo-website/content/courses/GETEC/session1.md

 #### References
 The figures are coming from the [Global Carbon Project](https://www.globalcarbonproject.org/), the report "[Chiffres clés du climat, France, Europe et Monde](https://www.statistiques.developpement-durable.gouv.fr/edition-numerique/chiffres-cles-du-climat/2-causes-du-changement-climatique)", and the [2021 report](https://www.hautconseilclimat.fr/publications/rapport-annuel-2021-renforcer-lattenuation-engager-ladaptation/) of the French High Panel for Climate Change (Haut Conseil pour le Climat).

-## Self-assessment quiz
-To know your knowledge level on climate change.

-It is recommended that you know what to answer to the following questions, to take the most of the next sessions.
-{{< spoiler text="Click to unroll the questions" >}}
--	Could you explain simply what is the greenhouse effect and what is climate change ?
--	What are the main greenhouse gases, and how are they produced by human activities?
--	Why do we say that red meat consumption is an important cause of greenhouse gases emissions?
--	If we stopped all GHG emissions now, how long would it take for the climate to come back to normal?
--	What is the link between climate change and ozone layer?
--	What is the link between climate change and air pollution?
--	What is the link between climate change and global biodiverse decrease?
--	What will be the main impacts of climate change in a city like Paris?
--	What will be the main impacts of climate change in a city like Madrid?
--	What will be the main impacts of climate change in a city like New York?
-{{< /spoiler >}}

 ## To know more